pmmp/ext-encoding/README.md

 > The API design is not yet finalized.
 Everything is still subject to change prior to the 1.0.0 release.

 > [!NOTE]
-> Although `ext-encoding` was provides similar functionality to `pocketmine/binaryutils`, it is *not* a drop-in replacement.
+> Although `ext-encoding` provides similar functionality to `pocketmine/binaryutils`, it is *not* a drop-in replacement.
 > Its API is completely different and incompatible.

 The new API has been designed with the lessons learned from `pocketmine/binaryutils` in mind.
 Most notably: